stellar/soroban-quest/quests/2-auth-store/README.md

   prevents over-writing a restorable ledger entry with different data).

 #### Instance Storage

+> _Note:_ Instance Storage uses `Persistent` storage under the hood.
+Everything
+> is essentially the same, and the difference between the two is more of an
+> abstraction to identify shared state vs. user-specific state.

 - This is the most expensive storage type (same price as `Persistent` storage).
 - A limited amount of instance storage is available to each contract.